howerj/embed/readme.md

 involve them that could be folded into a single instruction, such as '&lt;r swap' or '@ &lt;r'.
 Also 'r> exit' could be possible merged into one instruction.
-* Vocabularies need fixing, words should be added to the dictionary only when 'definitions' has been called, at the moment the first word list in the search order is used regardless.
 * A better disassembler, in the form of the 'see' word, would mean the source code would not have to be stored - but a word could be disassembled, modified and then recompiled.